 The best and most nutritious pemmican starts with a lean cut of grassfed or wild animal, such as a shoulder roast.

 Since the meat will be dehydrated, you will need to start with 4-5 pounds of lean meat to finish with about 1 pound of pemmican.
-To get some idea of how dense pemmican is, an entire buffalo was needed to make a taureau, a bag of pemmican weighing about 90 lb/41 kg.
+To get some idea of how dense pemmican is, a taureau or bag weighing about 90 lb/41 kg required an entire buffalo!
 Keep in mind that the average buffalo weighs 1400 lbs/635 kg!

-Since meat is easier to slice thin when slightly frozen, if the meat is fresh, toss it in it the freezer for a few hours.
-Once it is partially frozen, use a knife to carefully cut it into long, thin slices removing all the visible fat.
+Meat is easier to slice thin when slightly frozen.
+So, if the meat you are using is fresh, toss it in it the freezer for a few hours.
+If it is frozen, partially thaw it out.
+Once the meat is partially frozen, use a knife to carefully cut it into long, thin slices.

 If you are adding berries, nuts or other extras, add them now.
 Use about half as much as you have meat.
 For example, if you have 4 cups of dried meat, add 2 cups of extras.